 10 Tweaks to a Better Memory

-I’m assuming that at least from time to time, you make a heroic effort to revise for your exams.
+I’m assuming that at least from time to time, you make a heroic effort to study for your Advanced Exams.
 And I’m also assuming that no matter how hard you work to get information into your head, that over the subsequent few days and weeks most of it’s gone!

 I can confidently assume that this is happening since human beings are hardwired to forget.
 If you’re normal – and you probably are – and unless you already have a great learning strategy, then the chances are, no matter how hard you work you’ll be forgetting stuff as you go!

 But what if you do have a robust learning strategy?
 Can you counteract your natural tendency to forget?